vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Hard-to-Vary Explanations and Religion
-I think what would David Deutsch [would say that **myths or religion are easy to vary explanation, because we can change the nature of Gods involved, so it is not a good explanation**.

 [In this video](https://www.ted.com/talks/david_deutsch_a_new_way_to_explain_explanation/transcript?language=en) David Deutsch argues that **myths or religions are easy to vary explanations** because for example we can change the nature of the Gods involved, **so they are not good explanations**.

 > Greeks one jot closer to understanding seasons, because their explanation was bad -- easy to vary.
 And it's only when an explanation is good that it even matters whether it's testable.
 > And therefore, progress depended on learning how to reject the authority of learned men, the priests, traditions and rulers, which is why the scientific revolution had to have a wider context: the Enlightenment, a revolution in how people sought knowledge, trying not to rely on authority.
 "Take no one's word for it."
 > So, for the essence of what makes the difference to enable progress, seek good explanations, the ones that can't be easily varied, while still explaining the phenomena.

-Note that Detsche's hard-to-vary principle is relates to more formalized principles in deep learning such as [the bias-variance trade-off](/ml/double-descent-contrary-to-bias-variance-trade-off) and Occam’s razor.
+Note that Deutsch's hard-to-vary principle is relates to more formalized principles in deep learning such as [the bias-variance trade-off](/ml/double-descent-contrary-to-bias-variance-trade-off) and Occam’s razor.

 ## Linux Kernel Creator's Beliefs